-Its numerous half-timbered houses neatly lining the cobblestone streets and walkways, its peaceful canals giving it its reputation of the “Little Venice of Alsace”, its museums rich in altarpieces and artistic masterpieces of Gothic and Renaissance art, and its delicious restaurants offering some of the best cuisine in the region, are all the assets the city needs to perfect and maintain its international reputation.
+Its numerous half-timbered houses neatly line the cobblestone streets and walkways, its peaceful canals giving it its reputation of the “Little Venice of Alsace”, its museums rich in altarpieces and artistic masterpieces of Gothic and Renaissance art, and its delicious restaurants offering some of the best cuisines in the region, are all the assets the city needs to perfect and maintain its international reputation.

 You can easily spend 2 whole days in Colmar, particularly so as to appreciate the Colmar night tour: 900 light points give an original style and illumination to the city’s famous monuments and buildings.
 The illuminations take place all year round, from nightfall on Fridays and Saturdays and in the evenings of particular events (fairs, the music festival, Christmas).
 The Tourist Office regularly organises guided tours of the illuminated streets of the historic town, the “Lights Extravaganza”.

 Visit our page on the Old Town of Colmar for more information.

 Christmas is a key event in Colmar and it is easy to feel it in the atmosphere thanks to the natural scenery of its districts.
 A clever path of light attracts the visitor and guides them across the five different Christmas markets in town.